GABETROLL/holbertonschool-higher_level_programming/python-inheritance/README.md

 3. Make a function that checks if an object is the instance of a class, INCLUDING THE CLASS' CHILDREN
 4. Make a function that checks if an object is the instance of a class that _inherited_ from another class
 5. Make an empty class called 'BaseGeometry'
+6. Make a class liek the one in exercise 5, but with a method 'area' that's not implemented